DaemonLee/dsum/README.md

 Usage is simple, dsum \<Optional hashing method, defaults to MD5\> filename

-Licensed under GPLv3 so feel free to fork.
+Licensed under Apache 2.0 so feel free to fork.
 (Maybe you can make it not garbage. *wink*)

 TODO
 ====